Socialize and network with others who share your interests. Broaden your perspective and enhance your resume. Get involved today!

 Phi Mu Delta's Creed:

 I Believe in Democracy... a democracy characterized by the practice of justice in every relation of life.
-I hold that justice is the foremost principle to be considered in making my decisions as a voting member of Phi Mu Delta, the student body, and as a citizen of the United States.
+I hold that justice is the foremost principle to be considered in making my decisions as a voting member of Phi Mu Delta, the student body, and as a citizen of the world.
 I believe in that broad conception of democracy which seeks freedom of opportunity, and recognizes no color, race, creed, or position.

 I Believe in Service... service to the college; service to every group organized for the common good; service to the individual.
 I believe service defined in the terms of voluntary sacrifice for the welfare of those with whom I come in contact.